runlikeforrestgump/emacs/README.md

 If you made changes to your init file while you're already in an Emacs session, then you can switch to the init file's buffer and type <code>M-x eval-buffer</code> to evaluate the whole file, or you can highlight the changes that you made and then type <code>M-x eval-region</code>.
 Whether you edited the init file inside or outside of Emacs, you can type <code>M-x load-file</code> rather than evaluating a buffer or region.

+If you want to see how long your init file took to load, type <code>M-x emacs-init-time</code>.

 ## Easy Customisation